Creating and Cloning Repositories: git init vs git clone

 git init

 Git will confirm that an empty repository has been initialized.
 At this point, the folder is being tracked by Git, but no files have been staged or committed yet.
 The repository exists, but its history is empty and waiting for its first snapshot.
+You can verify that Git is working by running git status, which will show all your files as untracked and ready to be added.

 Adding Files and Making Your First Commit